Myo-Hset/30-Day-MyDFIR-Microsoft-Challenge/README.md

 ## Summary

-By creating this project, we can demonstrate how logs are transferred, how the tools operate, and how they interact with each other.
-It also highlights the importance of having visibility and generating alerts in the SIEM.
+By completing this challenge, we demonstrated the ability to build a cloud‑based SOC lab and apply real‑world detection and incident response skills by configuring security controls, simulating phishing attacks, investigating alerts across multiple domains, and documenting findings in structured SOC reports.